kirsle/encrypt-note/README.md

 # encrypt-note

 A simple script to create encrypted notes using bog standard encryption tools, with instructions how to decrypt them.
+The idea is to create _relatively_ simple notes and write down the long passphrase for them and hide it in a safe place, along with directions where to find your encrypted files to open them.

-It takes your files from the `notes/` directory and encrypts them into password-protected containers using commonly available file formats.
+By encrypting your notes into several different formats using standard or free and open source protocols, you could set it and forget it and hopefully whoever needs to open your notes will find at least one method to get into them.

 ## Usage